althonos/pyrodigal/README.md

 `pyrodigal.Pyrodigal` instances are thread-safe, and use an internal lock to prevent parallel calls to their methods from overwriting the internal buffers.
-However, a better solution to process sequences in parallel is to use a consumer/worker pattern, and have on `Pyrodigal` instance in each worker.
+However, a better solution to process sequences in parallel is to use a consumer/worker pattern, and have one `Pyrodigal` instance in each worker.
 Using a pool spawning `Pyrodigal` instances on the fly is also fine, but prevents recycling memory:
 ```python